akka/akka/akka-docs-dev/rst/scala/stream-error.rst

 Strategies for how to handle exceptions from processing stream elements can be defined when materializing the stream.
-The error handling strategies are inspired by actor supervision strategies, but the semantics has been adapted to the domain of stream processing.
+The error handling strategies are inspired by actor supervision strategies, but the semantics have been adapted to the domain of stream processing.

 Supervision Strategies
 ======================